 Prior to joining the Bulldogs, LaGrow spent seven years as an assistant coach at Florida.
 She helped the Gators make five straight NCAA Tournament appearances, win five regular season conference championships and win three conference tournament championships.
 She also has a gold medal from the Women’s World Cup during her time playing with the National Team.

 At Florida LaGrow worked under former Yale head coach Amanda O’Leary, a US Lacrosse Hall of Fame member who has earned a pair of national coach of the year honors.
-LaGrow was the Gators’ offensive coordinator and helped the team lead the nation in goals with 326 this past season -- the fourth straight season the Gators have scored at least 310 goals and finished in the top five nationally in scoring offense.
+LaGrow was the Gators’ offensive coordinator and helped the team lead the nation in goals with 326 in her final season -- the fourth straight season the Gators scored at least 310 goals and finished in the top five nationally in scoring offense.
 In each of those seasons Florida’s attack has been remarkably balanced, featuring at least six different players with 20 or more goals and 35 or more points.

 LaGrow is the ninth head coach in the 40-year varsity history of Yale women’s lacrosse.

 LaGrow had been with the Gators since the founding of the program, working side-by-side with O’Leary to develop Florida into a national powerhouse.
 The team played its first varsity game in 2010 and made its first NCAA Tournament appearance a year later -- winning the ALC championship along the way.
 In 2011 Florida became the fastest program in IWLCA poll history to break into the top 10, ranking No. 10 on Mar.
 14.

 Florida ended each of LaGrow's last five seasons ranked in the top 12 of the IWLCA poll, including a high of No. 3 in final 2012 poll.
 The team won at least 15 games in each of those years, reaching a high of 19 wins in 2012.